TosbackCgusBridge-Bot/CGUs-versions/Vimeo/Privacy Policy.md

 Last Updated: December 8, 2014

 Vimeo, LLC respects the privacy of our users and has developed this Privacy Policy to demonstrate its commitment to protecting your privacy.
-These privacy policies (the "Privacy Policy") are intended to describe for you, as an individual who is a user of Vimeo.com, Cameo.tv, or any of our related sites, mobile and connected TV applications, or other online services, the information we collect, how that information may be used, with whom it may be shared, and your choices about such uses and disclosures.
+These privacy policies (the "Privacy Policy") are intended to describe for you, as an individual who is a user of Vimeo.com or any of our related sites, mobile and connected TV applications, or other online services, the information we collect, how that information may be used, with whom it may be shared, and your choices about such uses and disclosures.

 We encourage you to read this Privacy Policy carefully when using our website or services or transacting business with us.
-By using our website, you are accepting the practices described in this Privacy Policy.
+By using our websites or any of our applications, you are accepting the practices described in this Privacy Policy.
 Vimeo, LLC is a part of the IAC family of businesses (www.iac.com).

 If you have any questions about our privacy practices, please refer to the end of this Privacy Policy for information on how to contact us.